babroval/ford-eec-iv-diagnostic/README.md

 The project is easy to manage with [Eclipse IDE][eclipse]:
 File -> Import -> Git -> Projects From Git > URI

-And here is a link to full video guide:
+Here is a link to full video guide:
 [FORD EEC-IV diagnostic scanner installation][video]

 #### Error handling